Suno Valentine's Day Song Prompts: 10 Romance Templates

 Q: How do I avoid the “cheesy” Valentine’s feel?

-Q: Length for a proposal-video song?
+Q: What length works for a proposal-video song?

 Tags: #Suno #Music #love-songs #valentine #Prompt